chad-hub/flare-factor/README.md

  ### District Level

 <div style="text-align: right"> The Boxplots break down the aggregate production and flaring values by district.
-While this comparison is important, I also provided the flariring volumes, normalized by both oil production and gas production to see which districts better account for their produced gas. </div>
+  While this comparison is important, I also provided the flariring volumes, normalized by both oil production and gas production to show which districts better account for their produced gas. </div>

 <p align="right">
   <img src="ec2_work/plots/second_pass/boxplotFlare Volumes by District (MMcf).png" width="500" />